govuk-one-login/mobile-id-check-async/backend-api/README.md

 POST async/credential -> This endpoint is protected through the use of an access token (generated through the POST /token request).
 It provisions an ID Check session in the backend database for a given subject identifier.

-This is an AWS API with Private endpoint configuration, therefore it is only accessibile from within an AWS VPC.
+This is an AWS API with Private endpoint configuration, therefore it is only accessible from within an AWS VPC.

 #### Client Registry